Skip to main content Skip to footer content

 Carlo Doglioni

-The Executive Board is comprised of the President (Prof. Roberto Antonelli), the Vice President (Prof. Carlo Doglioni), the Academic Administrator (Prof. Antonio Gambaro), the Deputy Academic Administrator (Prof. Paolo Costantino), the Academic Secretaries (Prof. Francesca Matteucci - Alessandro Roncaglia) and by the Academic Deputy Secretaries (Prof. Vincenzo Aquilanti - Andrea Giardina) of the two Classes.
+The Presidency Council is composed of the President (Prof. Roberto Antonelli), the Vice President (Prof. Carlo Doglioni), the Academic Administrator (Prof. Antonio Gambaro), the Deputy Academic Administrator (Prof. Paolo Costantino), the Academic Secretaries (Prof. Francesca Matteucci - Alessandro Roncaglia) and by the Academic Deputy Secretaries (Prof. Vincenzo Aquilanti - Andrea Giardina) of the two Classes.

-The General Director of the Academy attends the meeting as Secretary.
+The Registrar of the Academy speaks at the meetings as secretary

 Assembly of the Assembled Classes

-The General Assembly is made up of the National Members of the two Classes.
+The Assembly of the United Classes consists of the National Members of the two Classes

 Assembly of the Physical, Mathematical and Natural Sciences Class